 Some Parts Are Free, For Others You Pay

-You can enter the premises for free, walk around, enjoy the views and some refreshments at their restaurant.
-Only if you visit the exhibitions, attractions, or get up the tower, you have to pay.
+You can enter the premises for free, walk around, enjoy the views, and some refreshments at their restaurant.
+Only if you visit the exhibitions, and attractions, or get up the tower, do you have to pay.

 The castle was built as a medieval fortress starting in the 11th century.
 Most of the buildings were added in the 16th and 17th centuries.

-In the 19th century, parts of the castle were redesigned as a prison – hence, first it protected people from villains coming in, now it protected them from villains getting out.
+In the 19th century, parts of the castle were redesigned as a prison – hence, first, it protected people from villains coming in, and now it protected them from villains getting out.